 LA Times Sits Down for Q&A With Chad Griffin

-July 3, 2013 by Carolyn Simon, Associate Director of Digital Media
+July 3, 2013 by Carolyn Simon, Deputy Director of Digital Media

 In the wake of the Supreme Court rulings in the Prop.
 8 and DOMA cases, Chad Griffin sat down for a Q&A with the Los Angeles Times and touched on everything from Harvey Milk to straight allies, and the entertainment industry to his own childhood in Arkansas.